 It is important to eat healthy and drink plenty of fluids.
 You do not need to consume extra food, but do not diet during pregnancy.
 The nausea/vomiting in the early stages of pregnancy can cause you to lose a few kilos, but that is nothing to worry about.
 Women will gain an average of 12 kg during their pregnancy; some may gain more, some less.

-Take folic acid during the first 10 weeks of pregnancy.
-But we advise you to take vitamin D (10 micrograms) supplements daily throughout the whole pregnancy.
-Both vitamins can be obtained from the pharmacy.
+Take folic acid during the first 10 weeks of pregnancy (400 micrograms every day).
+Start with folic acid at least 4 weeks before conception.
+Don’t worry if you didn’t think of that.
+Just start as soon as possible then.
+We also advise you to take vitamin D (10 micrograms every day) supplements daily throughout the whole pregnancy and also when you’re breastfeeding.
+Both vitamins can be obtained at the pharmacy or drugstore.

 During pregnancy it is important to avoid the use of certain products: